CSS module landing page template

 Page front matter:

-The front matter at the top of the page is used to define "page metadata".
+The front matter at the top of the page defines "page metadata".
 The values should be updated appropriately for the particular module.

 ---